Kizil Caves: Overview

-There are 236 cave temples in Kizil, carved into the cliff stretching from east to west for a length of 2 km.
+There are 236 cave temples in Kizil, carved into the cliff stretching from east to west for a length of 2 km (1¼ miles).
 Of these, 135 are still relatively intact.
 The earliest caves are dated, based in part on radioactive carbon dating, to around the year 300.
 Most researchers believe that the caves were probably abandoned sometime around the beginning of the 8th century, after Tang influence reached the area.
 Documents written in Tocharian languages were found in Kizil and a few of the caves contain Tocharian and Sanskrit inscriptions which give the names of a few rulers.

 Many of the caves have a central pillar design, whereby pilgrims may circumambulate around a central column incorporating a niche for a statue of the Buddha, which is a representation of the stupa.

 There are three other types of caves: square caves, caves "with a colossal image", and monastic cells (kuti).
 Around two-thirds of the caves are kutis which are monks' living quarters and store-houses and these caves do not contain mural paintings.
 Chronology remains the subject of debate.